Southern Miss Golden Eagles football: Louisiana Tech

 Known as the Rivalry in Dixie, Southern Miss and Louisiana Tech first played in 1935 and played each season from 1946 until 1972.
-Today, the two schools compete as conference foes in Conference USA's West Division.
+Up until 2022, the two schools competed as conference foes in Conference USA's West Division until Southern Miss left Conference USA for the Sunbelt Conference.
 Tech and USM also were conference foes in the Southern Intercollegiate Athletic Association from 1935 to 1941.
 In addition, Tech and USM were both founding members of the Gulf States Conference which began play in 1948.
 The Bulldogs and Golden Eagles have played 11 times between 1975 and 1992.
 In 2008, Louisiana Tech AD-HC Derek Dooley and USM AD Richard Giannini signed a four-game contract to renew the rivalry with the first game being played in Ruston on September 25, 2010.
-The contract became unnecessary in 2012, when Louisiana Tech joined Southern Miss in Conference USA's West Division, which guarantees the schools will play each other every year.
+The contract became unnecessary in 2012, when Louisiana Tech joined Southern Miss in Conference USA's West Division, which guarantees the schools will play each other every year until Southern Miss left for the Sun Belt Conference.